 2. When can my plan change the formulary drug list?
 If a change occurs, will I have to pay more to use a drug I had been using?

 Our Pharmacy and Therapeutics Committee reviews the formulary drug list frequently throughout the year.
-It may make changes to the list at any point if new drugs appear on the market or new medical studies or other clinical information warrant the change.
+Changes to our drug list do not change your benefits.